-The company applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2020.
+The company applied for the first-time certain standards and amendments listed below.
 The company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

 The following amendments became effective during the period: